diffplug/spotless-changelog/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/diffplug/blowdryer/blob/master/LICENSE
+By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/diffplug/spotless-changelog/blob/main/LICENSE

 All files are released with the Apache 2.0 license as such:

 ```
-Copyright 2019 DiffPlug
+Copyright (C) 2019-2020 DiffPlug

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.